Lahari-Red/INDIAN-ISRAELHACK1/README.md

 Our in-house navigation system overlays a color-coded zone framework to manage drone delivery operations efficiently and safely:

-🔴</span> <strong>Red Zones:</strong> These are strictly no-fly zones where drone operations are either prohibited or permitted only with explicit central government authorization...</p>
+🔴</span> <strong>Red Zones:</strong> These are strictly no-fly zones where drone operations are either prohibited or permitted only with explicit central government authorization.</p>

-🟡<strong>Outer Range (Yellow Zone):</strong> This outer operational boundary extends beyond the inner range but within the drone’s authorized flight perimeter...</p>
+🟡<strong>Outer Range (Yellow Zone):</strong> This outer operational boundary extends beyond the inner range but within the catch that the drone will not return to the base but instead in to the nearest safe zone.
+(Path smarly calculated) <p>

-🔵<strong>Inner Range (Blue Zone):</strong> This zone is the drone’s efficient two-way travel range, closer to the base station...</p>
+🔵<strong>Inner Range (Blue Zone):</strong> This zone is the drone’s efficient two-way travel range, closer to the base station.
+Here drone will simply avoid no fly zones and come back to the base avoiding obstacles and no fly zones.</p>

-🟢<strong>Safe Zones (Green Zones):</strong> Strategically positioned landing or standby spots where drones can safely land, recharge, or wait between deliveries...</p>
+🟢<strong>Safe Zones (Green Zones):</strong> Strategically positioned landing or standby spots where drones can safely landor wait between deliveries.</p>

 This zone-based navigation strategy leverages informed routing and strict compliance with regulatory no-fly zones (red), while optimizing delivery efficiency and safety during both short-range (blue) and longer-range (yellow) operations.